 As a non-modelled risk, reputational risks are mainly identified during the elaboration of the Quarterly Risk Dashboard.
 As reputational risks may arise towards different stakeholders, their identification and mitigation depend on whether the risk is towards: Regulators, ERGO Group & Munich Re, Sales network, Employees, Customers or the general public.
+In Compliance domains, related reputational risks are encompassed within the risk assessments performed and reported.

-Reputational risk towards regulators or investors is mitigated by regular contact and a transparent and sound communication.
+Reputational risk towards regulators or investors is mitigated by regular contact, timely reporting and a transparent and sound communication.
 The Human Resources Department monitors the level of satisfaction of employees via KPIs such as employee surveys, monitoring of absenteeism, number of resignations and exit interviews.
 The Complaints Department monitors and tracks customer complaint KPIs.
-Also, customer surveys are executed.
+Also customer surveys are executed.